Spatiotemporal bursting in simulated cultures of cortical neurons: Analysis

 \section{Analysis}

-Three major categories of data analyses were performed, as described in detail in the following subsections: \begin{enumerate} \item Whole-network bursts, and their constituent spikes, were identified and their spatiotemporal patterns were visualized. \item Burst origin locations were determined. \item Bursts that originated independently near the same time, and that therefore produced overlapping wavefronts, were identified and excluded from further analysis. \item The speed of propagation of the burst wavefronts was computed and the variation in mean propagation speed during network development was visualized. \item The sequence of burst origin locations during network development was described and their spatial distribution and sequential correlation were analyzed. \item The relationship during development between burst origins and endogenously active neuron spiking rate was investigated. \end{enumerate} Analyses were performed in Matlab \citep{stiber_uwb-biocomputinggraphsystemsanalysis_2025}.
+Seven major categories of data analyses were performed, as described in detail in the following subsections: \begin{enumerate} \item Whole-network bursts, and their constituent spikes, were identified and their spatiotemporal patterns were visualized. \item Burst origin locations were determined. \item Bursts that originated independently near the same time, and that therefore produced overlapping wavefronts, were identified and excluded from further analysis. \item The speed of propagation of the burst wavefronts was computed and the variation in mean propagation speed during network development was visualized. \item The sequence of burst origin locations during network development was described and their spatial distribution and sequential correlation were analyzed. \item The relationship during development between burst origins and endogenously active neuron spiking rate was investigated. \item The relationship between burst origin and distance to network edge (edge effects) was examined. \end{enumerate} Analyses were performed in Matlab; code and data are available on Zenodo \citep{stiber_uwb-biocomputinggraphsystemsanalysis_2026,stiber_2026_21048146}.